hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 \\example-foo-bar-lights.trycloudflare.com@SSL\sources
 ```

-Or mount the WebDAV share on Windows:
+Or mount the WebDAV share on Windows (Z:/):
 ```
 net use * \\example-foo-bar-lights.trycloudflare.com@SSL\sources
 ```